stroucki/venti-streamchunk/README.md

 MB/s.

 Years prior, I investigated [bup](https://bup.github.io/).
-It tried to coerce the git source code repository backend for storing data.
+It tried to coerce the git source code repository backend to store data.
 Git tries hard to minimize the data stored, which is good for source code, but when faced with a diverse data set of photographs, movies, disk images and source code, as the amount of data stored grew over 1 TB, performance collapsed to unusability.

 ## References

-Benjamin Zhu, Kai Li, Hugo Patterson, “Avoiding the Disk Bottleneck in the Data Domain Deduplication File System”, 6th USENIX Conference on File and Storage Technologies, Feb 26-29, 2008, San Jose, CA
+Benjamin Zhu, Kai Li, Hugo Patterson: "Avoiding the Disk Bottleneck in the Data Domain Deduplication File System", 6th USENIX Conference on File and Storage Technologies, Feb 26-29, 2008, San Jose, CA

+Sean Quinlan, Sean Dorward: "Venti: a new approach to archival storage", Proceedings of the USENIX Conference on File And Storage Technologies, 2 (2002), pp. 89-101

+Michael O. Rabin: "Fingerprinting by random polynomials", Technical Report TR-15-81, Center for Research in Computing Technology, Harvard University, 1981